Mahmoudbj48/SAGO/README.md

-# 🎨 Styled Prompts, Shifted Behavior
+# 🎨 Stability-Aware Generalization Objective (SAGO)

 This project studies how natural human writing styles in prompts affect the behavior of instruction-tuned large language models (LLMs).